-- The expected rate of return on Plan Assets is determined considering several applicable factors, mainly (i) the composition of Plan Assets held, assessed risks, historical results of return on Plan Assets and the Company's policy for the Plan Assets management. - The actuarial valuation takes into account the estimates of future salary increases, inflation, seniority, (ii) promotion and other relevant factors such as supply and demand in the employment market.
+- (i) The expected rate of return on Plan Assets is determined considering several applicable factors, mainly the composition of Plan Assets held, assessed risks, historical results of return on Plan Assets and the Company's policy for the Plan Assets management. - (ii) The actuarial valuation takes into account the estimates of future salary increases, inflation, seniority, promotion and other relevant factors such as supply and demand in the employment market.
 The management has relied on the overall actuarial valuation conducted by the actuary.

-43.2 In the case of 20 Microns Nano Minerals Limited
+43.2 For 20 Micron Nano Minerals Limited

-The Company has implemented Ind AS - 19 on "Employee Benefits".
+The Group has implemented Ind AS - 19 on "Employee Benefits".

-- (a) Provident Fund Defined Contribution Plan - All employees are entitled to provident fund benefits and amount charged to Statement of Profit and Loss during the period of 12 months ended is ₹ 8,84,250/-
+All employees are entitled to provident fund benefits and amount charged to Statement of Profit and Loss during the period of 12 months ended is Rs.
+9,37,754/- (Previous year Rs.
+8,84,250/-)